 However, a 9-year-old is savvy enough to know that a parent's dating relationship may take time and attention away from him, and the quickest way to rebel against that is to reject the person you're dating.
 Therefore, it's important to determine whether your son 'hates' your boyfriend for a good reason that you don't yet recognize, or whether your son needs to realize that while he and his brother are your top priority, they don't rule every decision you make.

 To make sure that your son's reluctance is not based on a good reason not to like your boyfriend, I would recommend asking a couple of close friends or family members whether they have any concerns.
-If they do, then you need to pay attention closer attention to whether this is really the right relationship for you.
+If they do, then you need to pay close attention to whether this is really the right relationship for you.

 Talk it Over With Your Son

 However, if you think your son hates your boyfriend in an effort to initiate a power struggle, I would recommend that you carve out some one-on-one time with your son to discuss the relationship.
 If you envision yourself remarrying at some point, let your son know that is a desire you have.
-If it's appropriate, you can also let your son know that you, too, are disappointed that your relationship with his father can not be salvaged, and in light of that, you're ready to move on.
+If it's appropriate, you can also let your son know that you, too, are disappointed that your relationship with his father cannot be salvaged, and in light of that, you're ready to move on.

 Go ahead and share with him some of the criteria you look for in a man, and let him know how your boyfriend meets those criteria.
 For example, "I'm really looking for someone who treats me with respect and is caring and considerate."
 Then, share a story or two about a time when your boyfriend revealed those qualities to you.

 Conclude the conversation by telling your son that you love him unconditionally and hope that he will support you in your happiness.
-In addition, ask him whether there is anything you can do to make the transition easier on him.
+In addition, ask him whether there is anything you can do to make the transition easier for him.

 Once you've had that conversation, I would suggest creating some opportunities for your son and your boyfriend to get to know one another better in a way that is non-threatening.
 For example, try to get out of the house and do something fun together, and see how the opportunity to be playful together impacts their relationship.